 Outcome of the project

 The planned outcome of our project is to help the homeless, the poor and needy, and aged people to attain a better quality of life.
-The key outcome will be supporting them to develop their independence, develop their self-confidence, increase their ability to tackle setbacks, improve their ability to identify and change negative behaviour and generally to have improved and better lives.
+The key outcome will be supporting them to develop their independence and resilience, develop their self-confidence, increase their ability to tackle setbacks, improve their ability to identify and change negative behaviour and generally to have improved and better lives.